| ||||||||

 At any rate, I'm wondering if thumb drives cannot

-now completely blow away regular books
+now completely blow away regular books or ebooks

 as a print medium.